-Rather than running single-issue campaigns, the following organisations are working to reform the education system more generally.
+Rather than running single-issue campaigns, the following organisations are working to reform (or transform) the education system more generally.
 You can also visit our innovation page which lists many initiatives striving to reimagine education for the 21st century.

 Rescue Our Schools was initially set up by a group of parents who wanted to speak out against the implications of worrying proposals for education in a Government White Paper published in 2016.
 They are campaigning for an education system which is fit for purpose in the 21st century.